Atmofy/EU_SILAM_TEST/README.md

 ## Files here

  - `EU-short.control`   Control file for 24-h long 0.5x0.5-deg simulation.
-Shuld be runnable
+Should be runnable
             at not-too-ancient computer within some minutes.
 Requires about 6GB of RAM.
  -  `EU.control`       Control file for 120-h long 0.1x0.1-deg simulation, similar to
                         one provided for CAMS_REGIONAL.
 Requires some x100 more CPU resources